ahmetaa/fast-dnn/README.md

 ## Limitations
 * Only tested in Ubuntu Linux x86-64 (Event then, C++ side may need to be re-compiled).
 * Works in CPU's with SSE4.2 support.
-* Hiden layers must be in equal size.
+* Hidden layers must be in equal size.
+* Hidden layer activations are Sigmoid and output activations are Softmax functions.

 ## TODO
 * Add Windows library